tytydraco/yessleep/out/My_baby_sister_is_still_crawling_despite_being_20_months_old_and_I_know_the_reason_why_she_cant_walk.md

 Ever since Claire was 14 months old, mom had tried to coax her into standing.
 She would sit in front of Claire, smile, and encourage her over and over again.
 Claire had only giggled and focused on the toy in her hand every time.
 As days flew by without any more progress, mom tried the hospital and signed up for a program in the child development center.
 It didn't work either.

-Saturday was an another day at the spiritual community program for Claire.
+Saturday was another day at the spiritual community program for Claire.

 I had noticed mom had bags under her eyes as she carried Claire to the car.
 Few days ago, mom told me they were learning how to *breathe* at that program, and I can tell mom was going to snap if this goes on without avail.